qfpl/applied-fp-course-answers/level02/README.md

 By using these data structures we provide a mechanism for utilising the compiler as a pair programmer.
 It will inform us when we've forgotten to handle a given path, tried to use information we don't have access to, or haven't validated our inputs sufficiently.

-First, to build this application we're going to need some requirements:
+To build this application we're going to need some requirements:

 ### Requirements
-"We have a WebThing(TM) somewhere and we would like, for some unknown reason, to be able to add comments to various topics on this WebThing(TM)."
+We have a WebThing(TM) somewhere and we would like, for some unknown reason, to be able to add comments to various topics on this WebThing(TM).

+### "Spec"
 Let's pretend we've completed a dozen specification meetings with our Project Manager, resulting in the specification below: